 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Amaretto is an essential liqueur in the bar that is used for a variety of cocktails from the amaretto sour to the orgasm.
+Amaretto is an essential liqueur in the bar that is used for a variety of cocktails from the amaretto sour to the godfather.
 While it's easy to find a number of commercial brands in the store, it's just as easy to make your own amaretto at home.

 Not only will your amaretto make a nice addition to your home bar's liqueur stock, but it's also a nice gift idea.
 Put it in a gift basket along with a few extras to create a selection of cocktails, include some almonds to munch on, and you're all set!